Financial Literacy Workshops for Seniors – It’s Never Too Late for Improving Financial Knowledge and Skills

 The workshops cover topics that we have learned are of interest to seniors.
 There is also effort made to address questions participants have that may not be part of a topic addressed at the workshop.
 Workshops also aim to have a local person from the financial industry who can serve as a resource person for questions participants have.
 The workshops are conducted by outstanding facilitators with extensive experience.

-CFEE and IG Wealth Management have planned a series of three virtual workshops for seniors during Financial Literacy Month in November 2020.
+CFEE and IG Wealth Management have planned a series of FREE virtual workshops for seniors during 2021.
 These free workshops are designed to help seniors develop a better understanding of financial issues relevant and important to them, and will include topics such as:

 - adapting, planning for and managing retirement from a financial perspective